 From NKAA, Notable Kentucky African Americans Database (main entry)

-Alfred C. Cowan was listed as a lawyer in the 1889 Boston city directory; he was a graduate of Boston University and later graduated from New York Law School [source: "I Shall Talk to My Own People": the intersectional life and times of Lutie A. Lytle" by T. Y. Henderson.
-Iowa Law Review, v.
-102, issue 5, pp. 1984-2015.
+Alfred Cowan was listed as a lawyer in the 1889 Boston city directory; he had graduated from Boston University and later from New York Law School [source: "I Shall Talk to My Own People": the intersectional life and times of Lutie A. Lytle," by T. Y. Henderson.
+Iowa Law Review, vol. 102, issue 5, pp. 1984-2015.
 Online].
-Alfred C. Cowan was a member of the New York Law School's first commencement that was held at Carnegie Music Hall in 1892 [source: "Won his degree," Plaindealer (Detroit, Michigan), 06/17/1892, p.
+Cowan was a member of the New York Law School's first commencement, which was held at Carnegie Music Hall in 1892 [source: "Won his degree," Plaindealer (Detroit, Michigan), 6/17/1892, p.
 8].
-He was admitted to the New York Bar a few months later [source: "Personal and otherwise," Plaindealer (Detroit, Michigan), 09/30/1892, p.
+He was admitted to the New York Bar a few months later [source: "Personal and otherwise," Plaindealer (Detroit, Michigan), 9/30/1892, p.
 5.].

-Though much has been written of late about his wife as one of the first few African American women lawyers in the United States, Alfred C. Cowan was a recognized lawyer in his own right, with cases taken all the way to the New York Supreme Court.
-He was also a politician and served as president of the Colored Republican Association in New York [source: "Had a noisy conference.
-Turmoil at the Colored Republican Association's Meeting.," The New York Times, 08/30/1891, p.
+Though much has been written of late about his wife as one of the first few African American women lawyers in the United States, Alfred was a recognized lawyer in his own right, with cases taken all the way to the New York Supreme Court.
+He was also a politician, serving as president of the Colored Republican Association in New York [source: "Had a noisy conference.
+Turmoil at the Colored Republican Association's Meeting," The New York Times, 8/30/1891, p.
 3].
-He was a civil rights activist and spoke out against segregation in public accommodations [source: The Retreats of Reconstruction by D.E.
+He was a civil rights activist and spoke out against segregation in public accommodations [source: The Retreats of Reconstruction, by D.E.
 Goldberg].
 A number of Cowan's cases were mentioned in The New York Times, with many more articles about him and his wife in the New York Age, an African American newspaper.

-In spite of his notoriety, it was not enough for Alfred C. Cowan to win his 1897 campaign to become the U.S. District Attorney for the Eastern District of New York, or his 1905 campaign to become the Deputy Attorney General of New York.
+In spite of his notoriety, it was not enough for Alfred Cowan to win his 1897 campaign to become the U.S. District Attorney for the Eastern District of New York or his 1905 campaign to become the Deputy Attorney General of New York.
 During his campaigns, he was not able to secure the backing of white Republicans in New York.

-For more about Alfred C. Cowan's law cases see "The colored people of New York ...," Savannah Tribune, 10/19/1895, p.
-2; "Alleged real estate fraud," The New York Times, 10/09/1898, p.
+For more about Alfred C. Cowan's law cases, see "The colored people of New York ...," Savannah Tribune, 10/19/1895, p.
+2; "Alleged real estate fraud," The New York Times, 10/9/1898, p.
 3; "A lawyer witness," The New York Times, 11/23/1900, p.
 14; "Lawyer's speech an apology," The New York Times, 11/24/1900, p.
 16; "Eustace Jeffards, Appellant v.
 The Brooklyn Heights Railroad Company, Defendant.
 Alfred C. Cowan, Respondent."
 Reports of Cases, Appellate Division of the Supreme Court of the State of New York, v.
 XLIX, 1900, pp. 45-47; "Minnie Johnson, Respondent, v.
 David Ravitch and Others, Defendants.
 Alfred C. Cowan, Appellant."
 Reports of Cases, Appellate Division of the Supreme Court of the State of New York, v.
 CXIII, 1906, pp. 810-812; Letter from Theodore Roosevelt to Alfred C. Cowan.
 Theodore Roosevelt Papers.
-Library of Congress Manuscript Division.
-Online at the Theodore Roosevelt Center at Dickinson State University.
+Library of Congress Manuscript Division, Online at the Theodore Roosevelt Center at Dickinson State University.